 What are curation best practices?

-Content curation is a low-cost, efficient way to keep the conversation going with customers, but it’s easy to mess up.
+Curating content is a low-cost, efficient way to keep the conversation going with customers, but it’s easy to mess up.

 For one, you want to be highly selective about the content that you share with your audience.
-Your curated content should be hand-picked with your audience in mind, and clustered around specific topics.
+Your curated content should be hand-picked with your audience in mind and clustered around specific topics.

 Also, don’t be afraid to add context and your brand voice to posts sharing curated content.
 Your audience wants to hear your thoughts.
-Click here for a full list of curation best practices.

 How do you curate content the right way?